-Scholarship awards cannot exceed tuition charges and will be applied directly to those charges.
-In the event that a student's tuition charges are less than the scheduled scholarship award, the scholarship will be reduced to the amount of the tuition charge.
-In the event of early withdrawal, the scholarship award will be limited to the same percentage of tuition earned in accordance with the college's refund policy.
+Scholarship awards cannot exceed their program cost and will be applied directly to those charges.
+In the event that a student's program cost is less than the scheduled scholarship award, the scholarship will be reduced to the amount of the program cost.
+In the event of early withdrawal, the scholarship award will be limited to thesame percentage of tuition earned in accordance with the college's refund policy.
 The deadline for submission of scholarship applications and accompanying materials is December 31 of the graduation year.
+Additional information is available at http://carrington.edu/financial-aid/scholarships/.